 Asbestos: Why risk it?

-Not dealing with asbestos properly can result in WorkSafeBC stop work orders and/or fines, which will harm your business through lost hours, blown deadlines, and cancelled projects.
-And if word gets out that you’re a contractor who cuts corners and doesn’t take asbestos seriously, it could harm your professional reputation.
+Not dealing with asbestos properly can result in WorkSafeBC fines or stop work orders, which will harm your business through lost hours, blown deadlines and cancelled projects.
+And if word gets out that you’re a contractor that cuts corners and doesn’t take asbestos seriously, it could harm your professional reputation.